 4. Petitioning to Proceed

 All PhD students must file a Petition to Proceed.
 The petition will demonstrate to the program faculty the student's ability to pursue the PhD, i.e. to make a meaningful contribution of original research to the field.
-This document should highlight the student's accomplishments (MA thesis or papers, exam papers, transcript of graduate courses, other preparation for research, honors) as well as indicate future direction (study and language plan, proposed four fields and dissertation topic and scope).
+This document should highlight the student's accomplishments (MA thesis or papers, exam papers, transcript of graduate courses, other preparation for research, honors) as well as indicate future direction (study and language plan, proposed three fields and dissertation topic and scope).
 It should also include a time schedule.
 If the petition is successful, the student becomes a Pre-candidate.